 The Journal of Systematic Palaeontology is a leading journal for systematic studies of fossils.

-The journal publishes papers that provide novel and impactful results in phylogenetics and systematics and that use these results in ways that significantly advance our understanding of palaeogeography, palaeobiology, functional morphology, palaeoecology, biostratigraphy or phylogenetic relationships, as well as describing new or poorly understood faunas and floras.
+The journal publishes papers that provide novel and impactful results in phylogenetics and systematics and that use these results in ways that significantly advance our understanding of palaeogeography, palaeobiology, functional morphology, palaeoecology or biostratigraphy.

 - emphasis is on high quality of illustration with large-page format

 - editorial team (covering all areas of palaeontology) is supported by an international editorial board

 - published articles are rigorously refereed to the highest scholarly standards